Feeling a Moment

-"Feeling a Moment" is a song by Welsh rock band Feeder from their fifth studio album, Pushing the Senses (2005).
+"Feeling a Moment" is a song by Welsh rock band Feeder from their fifth album, Pushing the Senses (2005).
 It was released as the second single from the album on 4 April 2005 and reached number 13 on the UK Singles Chart.
 The song also reached number 32 in Australia, becoming Feeder's only song to chart there.
-At the end of 2005, it was voted the 98th best song of the year by the readers of Q Magazine.
+At the end of 2005, it was voted the 98th best song of the year by the readers of Q magazine.

+In 2024 the single was certified silver by the British Phonographic Industry (BPI) for 200,000 pure and streaming equivalent sales combined.

 The single includes a U-MYX application that allows the user to mix the track.
 A competition was held by the band's website "Feederweb" in which fans sent their remixes into a specially designed website in which they could upload their new mix, and the best one would then appear on the vinyl release of the next single.